jyothika8141/amfoss-tasks/README.md

 # **amfoss-tasks**
 Hi, I'm Jyothika Manoj from Kannur, Kerala, fresher at Amrita School of Computing(CSE 2022).
 <br>
-I started to learn Python in grade 11 and have loved to code ever since.
+I started learning Python in grade 11 and have loved to code ever since.
 <br>

 ---